Your Broken Back-End is Killing Your Staff

 Program leaders can get new courses on the floor quickly by automating the repetitive aspects of curriculum creation, alerting the right people when their input is needed.
 In an era of “student consumerism”, it’s imperative to meet demand with a ready supply.

-Joe Sallustio, Chief Operating Officer and Executive Vice President at Claremont Lincoln University, told the EvoLLLution that tapping new markets is going to be essential as learning modalities change rapidly.
+Joe Sallustio, Senior Vice President and Chief Experience Officer at Lindenwood University, told the EvoLLLution that tapping new markets is going to be essential as learning modalities change rapidly.

 “…traditional institutions had to move quickly to offer remote/virtual learning and institutions already with an online footprint had to expand their offerings to accommodate students to minimize learning disruptions,” Sallustio wrote.
 “Differentiation is going to become even more important than it was before – there are simply going to be more choices for students, even with residential attendance still being an option.
 The competition for students is going to be at an all-time high.”